Image Credit: Thalia Romero

 Jim Ambuske, Ph.D.

-My work has benefited from the generosity of the Patrick Henry Memorial Foundation, the Omohundro Institute of Early American History and Culture’s Georgian Papers Programme, and the Scholars’ Lab at UVA.
-Before arriving at R2 Studios, I led the Center for Digital History at Mount Vernon’s Washington Library, where I hosted the podcast Conversations at the Washington Library and co-created and co-write the narrative series, Intertwined: The Enslaved Community at George Washington’s Mount Vernon.
-Prior to the Washington Library, I was the Farmer Postdoctoral Fellow in Digital Humanities at the University of Virginia Law Library where I co-directed the 1828 Catalogue Project and the Scottish Court of Session Project.
+My work has benefited from the generosity of the National Endowment for the Humanities, the David Bruce Smith Family Foundation, the Dr. Scholl Foundation, The McCormick Center for the Study of the American Revolution, The John Carter Brown Library, the Virginia American Revolution 250 Commission, Patrick Henry Memorial Foundation, the Omohundro Institute of Early American History and Culture’s Georgian Papers Programme, and the Scholars’ Lab at UVA.
+Prior to Mount Vernon, I was the Farmer Postdoctoral Fellow in Digital Humanities at the University of Virginia Law Library where I co-directed the 1828 Catalogue Project and the Scottish Court of Session Project.

 When not lost in the past, you’ll often find me on the trails with my wife and two future non-historians, trying to perfect a French baguette recipe, or digging in the garden.
 A wee dram of Scotch whisky is likely.